Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Shares: 7,353,614

 Caterpillar provides exposure to construction, mining, and energy equipment—industries poised to benefit from ongoing infrastructure projects.
-The unchanged position reflects continued faith in global industrial demand.
+The unchanged position reflects continued faith in global industrial demand, with the stock showing 6.07% price appreciation since reporting.

 6